btripoloni/RubyCore/README.md

-## This project is unmantained now due to I have no time to spend on this project
+## This project is unmaintained now due to I have no time to spend on this project
 look here for new versions of this project https://github.com/nicholasrobertm/RubyCore

 ---